cekkey/kali-in-batch/README.md

 ## Kali in Batch

-A simulated Kali Linux environment in batch.
+A simulated Kali Linux environment in Batch and PowerShell.

 ### Dependencies